Patidar reservation agitation: August

 Social media helped to spread the protest quickly across the state.
 Demonstrations were held in Devbhoomi Dwarka district on 1 August; in Gandhinagar, Navsari, Jam Jodhpur in Jamnagar district, Himmatnagar and Bagasara in Amreli district on 3 August; in Rajkot on 5 August; in Amreli on 10 August; in Junagadh on 12 August; and in Petlad on 17 August.
 The demonstration in Surat on 17 August drew crowds estimated at 100,000 to 450,000 people.
-The diamond and textile markets of the city remained closed, as were several schools and colleges.
+The diamond and textile markets of the city remained closed, as did several schools and colleges.
 Demonstrations were held in Surendranagar, Bharuch, Ankleshwar and Vadodara on 21 August.
 PAAS itself organised 37 rallies by 25 August.
 In 55 days, 149 rallies were organised by various organisations across the state.

 25–31 August

 The major demonstration, dubbed Kranti Rally (Revolution Rally) and held in Ahmedabad on 25 August at the GMDC grounds, was attended by over 500,000.
 The members of community formed a procession and presented the memorandum of their demands to the District Collector.
 Hardik Patel, who led the rally, declared he would go on a hunger strike with others, demanding the Chief Minister personally be present there to receive the memorandum.
 He was arrested as he did not have permission to stay on the grounds after the rally, and later released.
 Those present on the grounds were dispersed by the police using force.
 An inquiry was ordered to investigate the reason behind the police's use of force.
 Anandiben Patel and Rajanikant Patel, state leaders, both denied ordering or authorising the police charge on the crowd.